Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Transitive Guards

 \subsection{Certificates of finite satisfiability}

-In this section we define a notion of a \emph{certificate of finite satisfiability} for a normal form \GFtTRG{} formula $\phi$.
-Then we observe that such a certificate can be easily extracted from an existing model of $\phi$.
+Below we define the notion of a \emph{certificate of finite satisfiability} for a normal form \GFtTRG{} formula $\phi$ and we observe that such a certificate can be easily extracted from an existing model of $\phi$.